 The ARPA-E Grid Optimization Competition

 Andreas Wächter is a Professor in the Department of Industrial Engineering and Management Sciences at Northwestern University.
-He obtained his master’s degree in Mathematics at the University of Cologne, Germany, in 1997, and his Ph.D. in Chemical Engineering at Carnegie Mellon University in 2002.
+His research interests include the design, analysis, implementation, and application of numerical algorithms for nonlinear continuous and mixed-integer optimization, scientific computing, power systems, and sustainability.
+He obtained his master’s degree in Mathematics at the University of Cologne, Germany, and this Ph.D. in Chemical Engineering at Carnegie Mellon University.
 Before joining Northwestern University in 2011, he was a Research Staff Member in the Department of Mathematical Sciences at IBM Research in Yorktown Heights, NY.
-His research interests include the design, analysis, implementation and application of numerical algorithms for nonlinear continuous and mixed-integer optimization.
 He is a recipient of the 2011 Wilkinson Prize for Numerical Software and the 2009 Informs Computing Society Prize for his work on the open-source optimization package Ipopt.